paugier/mercurial-book/en/app-srcinstall.rst

 *do not recommend* this route if you are a “casual user”.
 Unless you intend to hack on Mercurial, I strongly suggest that you use a binary package instead.

-If you are intent on building Mercurial from source on Windows, follow the “hard way” directions on the Mercurial wiki at https://www.mercurial-scm.org/wiki/WindowsInstall, and expect the process to involve a lot of fiddly work.
+If you are intent on building Mercurial from source on Windows, follow the directions on the Mercurial wiki at https://www.mercurial-scm.org/wiki/WindowsInstall, and expect the process to involve a lot of fiddly work.